by The Law Office of Frank Ciardi | Jan 31, 2020 | Criminal Defense

 If the case goes to trial, prosecutors must establish guilt beyond any reasonable doubt.
 That’s the highest evidentiary standard in New York.

 It’s typically impossible to appeal plea bargains.
 However, a defendant may appeal and adverse a trial result.
-This is only if there was a mistake that affected the trial’s outcome.
+This is only if a mistake affected the trial’s outcome.
 Courts have consistently held that the defendant is entitled to a fair trial, but not a perfect trial.

 Some possible grounds for appeal include ineffective assistance of counsel, jury misconduct, and prosecutorial misconduct.